Devastus/dpatch/README.md

 A task runner should not require megabytes (or even gigabytes) of memory and complicated dependencies to simply delegate scripts and other processes.

+**NOTE:** Very, very WIP and due for a major cleanup/refactorings as well as possible big changes.

 ## Installation

 `dpatch` requires GCC as its build dependency.